 If the children did live with their stepparent, the both the stepparent and the biological parent may have an obligation to financially support the children.
 During the divorce, incomes from both the stepparent and the biological parent will be used to support the children at least on a temporary basis.

 In most cases, a stepparent’s obligation to support his or her stepchildren will end with the divorce agreement is finalized.
 Once the divorce is complete, most stepparents will no longer owe child support.
 In some cases, this responsibility could be terminated earlier if the court finds good cause.

 When a child has bonded with a stepparent, a divorce or separation can be extremely emotional.
 In considering whether or not a stepparent should be ordered to pay child support or even be granted visitation rights, a court will look at the child’s best interests and make a decision which protects the child’s physical and emotional wellbeing.

-At Ashby Law, we take a child’s bests interests seriously and will help your family work out a plan that works best for your family.
+At Pacific Northwest Family Law, we take a child’s bests interests seriously and will help your family work out a plan that works best for your family.
 Through mediation, negotiation, or litigation if necessary, our knowledgeable Washington family law attorneys will take your side and help your family through difficult situations.

-If you would like more information about child support, visitation rights, or any other family law issue, call 509-572-3700 to schedule your appointment at Ashby Law today.
+If you would like more information about child support, visitation rights, or any other family law issue, call 509-572-3700 to schedule your appointment at Pacific Northwest Family Law today.